ejesse/ogorm/README.md

 # Ogorm

 This only qualifies as an experiment at the moment.
 Run nosetests from project root to test.
+Note: tests currently require a running OrientDB.